 - An ability to clearly communicate personal strengths and goals both in writing and verbally

-- An ability to succeed academically in college as demonstrated by a high school or college GPA and standardized test scores.
+- An ability to succeed academically in college as demonstrated by a high school or college GPA, coursework and standardized test scores.

 - Submit your FAFSA as soon as possible after October 1 and before March 1 in order to be eligible for other forms of financial aid.

 - Treat it like a job resume – it has a similar purpose!
-Selection committees want to see what you’ve done and how you’ve already began to make your mark in the world.
+Selection committees want to see what you’ve done and how you’ve already begun to make your mark in the world.